franzihe/GEO4902/create_conda_env.md

 ## Download Miniconda
 We will use Miniconda as it is a smaller version of Anaconda.
 You will have the same advantages as with Anaconda.
 It comes with a complete Python distribution and lets you create isolated _environments_ that don't affect anything else.

+You can follow the steps as here described by the [CodeRefinery](https://coderefinery.github.io/installation/conda/).

 1. Open your terminal (e.g within VS Code)
 2. Download the most recent version of Miniconda installer
    - [for Linux](https://docs.conda.io/en/latest/miniconda.html#linux-installers)